 This excellent book on Mannequins says everybody should have a curiosity cabinet just for your odd stuff, kind of like a conversation cabinet.

 Some people collect Royal Dalton china.
 Other people have a more fascination with collecting, really unusual things, like for example:

 - Did George Washington have wooden teeth?
 He did not, was the answer.
 Instead, he had several dentures.
 As the story goes, one particular denture was designed by his dentist John Greenwood, a late 18th-century dentist in New York City.
 The denture was built out of hippopotamus ivory and was inlaid with six real human teeth.
 The hole at the end was built to slip over Washington’s last tooth, which was then encased in a locket that the New York Academy of Medicine possesses today.
 Owning these dentures from a famous person, would that be considered, curiosity or an oddity or just weird and creepy stuff.

 Did I say, Bill Jamieson, was a Oddities and Curiosity collector from Toronto Canada and had his own Reality Program on the subject?
 I never was into collecting oddities, just novelties and thinking about it, maybe they are one of the same.
 I’m not sure whether it was living for Bill from Toronto, or maybe it was just a lucrative pass time.
-But even then I was amazed how many of his friends and clients were interested in that sort of collecting.
-Even at the end I was a regular watcher of his weekly program, well until his mysterious death.
+But even then I was amazed by how many of his friends and clients were interested in that sort of collecting.
+Even in the end I was a regular watcher of his weekly program, well until his mysterious death.

 Oddities and Curiosity

 I placed a new board on “Pinterest.com” and called Oddities and Curiosity Theme.
 This topic seemed to be somewhat in between a simple Halloween subject matter to Steam Punk Art, however, oddities and curiosity can be “Quite Different.”
 “As you read up to this point.”
 It can go beyond the boundaries of weird to really WEIRD.